karshrao/VIView/README.txt

 Now, input the following:

-Wire = [4, 50, 0.6, 100]
+cable = [4, 50, 0.6, 100]
 Spark Gap = [default]
-Wire = [1e-2, 50, 0.6, 1]
+cable = [1e-2, 50, 0.6, 1]

 Let's see what the waveforms look like at say, 3 m so please put 3 in the Probe Location field.
 Also, please check the Load Plots checkbox, and change the Max Time parameter to 400e-09 to shorten the max time so that the simulation does not take too long.
 Spark gaps are more computationally costly to model, so this run might take a couple of minutes to complete.
 It might hang on 2/5 in the progress bar, but please be patient!

 Let's also extract these solution vectors, so please click the "Extract Solution Vecs" box too.

 Now, click Compute.
 BUT WAIT, WE HIT AN ERROR!
-The message above the progress bar describes the error -- when you have an ODE solve error, please vary the # of points in the wires.
+The message above the progress bar describes the error -- when you have an ODE solve error, please vary the # of points in the cables.
 This is the price we pay for generalizing systems and using MATLAB's ode15s, which sometimes does not like the resolution we give it.
 It sometimes throws errors if you put in 1 point vs. 2 points, so we encourage the user to vary the # of points if an error is reached.

-To fix the error, let's change the # of points in the grounding wire to 2 by first clicking Delete Element and adding this element:
+To fix the error, let's change the # of points in the grounding cable to 2 by first clicking Delete Element and adding this element:

-Wire = [1e-2, 50, 0.6, 2]
+cable = [1e-2, 50, 0.6, 2]

 Keep everything else the same and click Compute and you should see the results on the RHS of the GUI!